OpenHFT/Chronicle-Queue/docs/FAQ.md

 ## Thread took 100ms to release the lock, (Was there a GC?)
 ####  Question
 I got this login info.
 I don’t know what it means!

+{code}
 18:59:45.860 INFO net.openhft.chronicle.map.VanillaChronicleMap [1668] - Thread took 100ms to release the lock, (Was there a GC?)
+{code}
 ####  Answer

 The locking mechanism detects when you take a long time to get a lock.
 This means either;